hapax/hapax.github.io/assets/teaching.md

    $$

 ---

+Sand piles provide a wonderful example of the importance of slopes.

 This *continuous* approach to sand pile modelling has its advantages, but even more famous is the discrete sand pile of